jumanewton/Dira/docs/README.md

-# PublicLens - Feedback and Issue-Tracking Platform
+# Dira - Feedback and Issue-Tracking Platform

 ## Overview
-PublicLens is a feedback and issue-tracking platform for government organisations and public utilities.
+Dira is a feedback and issue-tracking platform for government organisations and public utilities.
 It uses Jaseci's Jac language with OSP graphs and byLLM agents to process, classify, and route public reports efficiently.

 ## Features
 - Anonymous or named report submissions